MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 1. To save the changes, select **Save** at the top of the page.
 In the **Settings and monitoring** page, select **Continue**.

-    Defender for Cloud onboards for all existing and new Windows Server 2012 R2 and 2016 machines to Defender for Endpoint.
+    Defender for Cloud onboards existing and new machines to Defender for Endpoint.

     Onboarding might take up to 12 hours.
 For new machines created after the integration has been enabled, onboarding takes up to an hour.